mour0/LeagueRequest/README.md

 # LeagueRequest
-[Tool under development - Develop branch] LeagueRequest is a GUI tool that makes your League Client customization easier.
+[Tool under development - Development branch] LeagueRequest is a GUI tool that makes your League Client customization easier.

 ## How to run